Yours Truly (Ariana Grande album): Background and conception

 In 2013, Grande met up with her label and expressed dissatisfaction with the direction the album was taking.
 In several interviews during 2013, she admitted to having completely disliked her debut single, "Put Your Hearts Up", and not having an interest in pursuing music of that genre.
-She expressed a desire to make the type of music she grew up listening to, which was, "urban pop, 90s music."
+She expressed a desire to make the type of music she grew up listening to, which was "urban pop, 90s music".
 Grande's team had asked rapper Iggy Azalea to work on a feature for the album, but Azalea turned it down.
 The two later collaborated on "Problem", which was featured on Grande's second album My Everything.

-The album was originally announced as Daydreamin, named after one of the songs included in the album and was slated for an early September release, but Grande decided to later rename it to Yours Truly, because the album felt like a love letter.

 The album is inspired by a variety of different artists, ranging from Amy Winehouse and Christina Aguilera to Mariah Carey and Whitney Houston.
 Grande describes the album's first half is a "throwback" to the R&B music of the 1990s, and the second half is she describes as "something that is very unique and very special that I've sort of written" which is completely original.
 In summation of the record she stated: "So half of it is a throwback and like very familiar feeling, feel-good, and then half of it is something that I've created that's sort of special and unique and refreshing and wonderful and I love it".